opengaming/osgameclones/README.md

     theme:      enum       # Any of themes in originals schema
 ```

+### Linking

-A Wikipedia link is created for all original game names; if the article link is different, use the following syntax:
+A Wikipedia link is created for all original game names; if the article link is different,
+use the following syntax:

 ```yaml
 name: [Name, Name of Wikipedia article]